DCI mission statement

 - Reviews insurance policy forms and materials to ensure compliance with Missouri laws and regulations.

-- Conducts market analysis and market conduct examinations of insurance companies to protect policy holders and ensure laws are followed.
+- Conducts market analysis and market conduct examinations, and investigations of insurance companies to protect policyholders and ensure laws are followed.

 - Monitors Missouri’s insurance market through the collection and compilation of industry financial and claim data.

 - Monitors and analyzes the financial solvency of insurance companies licensed in Missouri to ensure consumer claims can be paid.

 - Licenses and regulates captive insurance companies, authorized reinsurance companies, and other insurance-related entities.